ibrahim85/autoencoder-hyperestimate/README.md

 - The dataset is not zero-centered.
 The pixel colors of the images of the dataset are encoded from 0 to 255.
 So it would be better to specify a transformation in the data layer to fix this.
 Variance should be handled as well.
 - ReLU activationn use in this project is probably too big.
 It leads the network to consider a local minimum, which corresponds to the average image to reconstruct.
 Reducing its value (and adjusting other hyperparameters accordingly) should speedup the training, and improve the results.
 - This project doesn't generate plots with learning rate and loss.
 It would be a nice feature, and it shoud be easy to add thanks to the extra tools of Caffe.
+- Prototxt files, logs, snapshots, and visuals have a prefix corresponding to the date when they have been generated.
+However, they are all logs are in the same folder, and files from a same architecture are split between the folder of the snapshot, the folder of the logs, etc. It would be much better to have those files grouped into a folder per architecture.

+=> Contributions are welcome

 ### Cite